manuelz120/extremely-vulnerable-flask-app/README.md

 - Don't run it on publicly accessible server / public networks ⚠️
 - Don't blindly copy code or use this as an example / template ⚠️
-- Turn off after user ⚠️
+- Turn off after use ⚠️
 - Use at your own risk ⚠️

 ## Getting started